oisouza/PrancingPonySharp/PrancingPonySharp.Maybe/README.md

-# About the implementation of maybe in this project
+# About the implementation of Maybe in this project

 The implementation of [maybe](https://www.nuget.org/packages/PrancingPonySharp.Maybe) in this project aims to encapsulate values to prevent null references from happening.